Self-Worth

 Distance yourself from people who make you feel bad about yourself.”

-How about we pause and wonder a bit around this quote, only to realize that no one else on this heavenly Earth can actually make you feel bad about yourself but yourself.
+When I pause and think about this quote I realize that no one else can actually make me feel bad about myself but me.
 Simply because there’s no one to blame, and it’s nobody’s fault.

 Wouldn’t that be nice for a change?

-When digging deeper I asked myself a question.
-From where do these hungry ghosts come from in the first place.
+I asked myself a question.
+From where do these hungry ghosts come from in the first place?
 Why are they so persistent?

-Most of our behavioral patterns originate in our childhood.
-When we’re children our minds resemble a blank canvas.
-We come to this world with the most innocent empty mind.
-However, before we can resume to that blankness again, nature takes it’s own course.
+Most of my behavioral patterns originate in my childhood.
+When I was a child my mind resembled a blank canvas.
+I came to this world with the most innocent empty mind.
+However, before I am hopefully, one day able to resume to that blankness again, nature takes it’s own course.

-Growing up, we are surrounded by people, who can easily transfer and imprint their ways of thinking and attitudes that shaped their personality.
+Growing up, we are surrounded by people, who can easily transfer and imprint their ways of thinking and attitudes that shape their personality.
 Part of that personality can include the following attitude:

 you make me feel bad about myself“.

-Unfortunately, people we grow up with, aren’t always the lucky ones who get free from that attitude (and many other attitudes).
+Unfortunately, people we grow up with, aren’t always free from this particular attitude (and many other attitudes).

 Every attitude begins its journey as a thought.
-Thoughts are very persistent little buggers – I see them as this living entities that fill up the mind space and children pick them up easily, being so absorbent, like sponges.
-Thoughts are very innocent, like those air bubbles you see in the image above.
-It’s all about what we make out of them when applied in every day’s life; when they morph into attitudes.
+Thoughts are very persistent – I see them as living entities that fill up the mind space.
+A child’s mind is like an empty sponge – ready to absorb what is around them.
+Thoughts are very innocent, like the air bubbles the image above.
+It’s all about what we make of them and how we interpret them.

-As a child I didn’t have the required awareness to choose which thoughts to accept and nurture and which not.
-Grown-ups, siblings; they could easily pass on the “you make me feel bad about myself” attitude, which was accompanied with an emotional charge.
-For example, when my playful brothers kept on telling me I was stupid, and ugly, just to annoy me, to make me jump & react.
+As a child I didn’t have the required awareness to choose what thoughts to accept and nurture and what not.
+Grown-ups, and siblings; they could easily pass on the “you make me feel bad about myself” attitude, which was accompanied by an emotional charge.
+For example, my playful brothers kept on teasing me with silly remarks, just to annoy me, to make me react.
 And react I did.
 I could feel the attitude forming, but I didn’t quite understand what was happening.
-I did not know that if I continue responding to similar events with such strong emotional reaction, it will become a big deal over time.
+I did not know that if I continue responding to similar events with such strong emotional reactions, it will become a big deal over time.

-There are many events in daily life that have the potential to disturb my inner peace; once the pattern is formed, it doesn’t have to come through my brothers.
-When triggered over and over again, this attitude starts gaining power and can easily throw me off balance.
-There is no amount of physical distancing that can help in this situations, because the blame game hungry ghost lives inside me, waiting for the opportunity to be fed again.
-This can easily lead towards formation of an addiction to such situations, consciously or subconsciously we start craving the game.
+Many events in day-to-day life have the potential to disturb my inner peace; once the pattern is formed, it doesn’t have to come through my brothers.
+It can happen when someone else uses a similar emotional charge and words.
+After being triggered and reacting repeatedly, this attitude gains power and can easily throw us off balance.
+It’s like as if the hungry ghost lives inside us, waiting for the opportunity to be fed whenever it recognizes the opportunity.
+This can easily lead towards the formation of an addiction to such situations.
+Consciously or subconsciously we start craving the game.
 Hence the hungry ghost analogy.

-These days, I’m wise enough not to play this game again.
-I know that it’s me who puts myself in a diminishing position if I start believing it was you who made me feel bad about myself.
-I start acting like a victim, blaming you and turning you into a perpetrator.
-This induces fear, pain, anxiety and lots of discomfort when being with people.
-The whole spiel is unnecessary and easily avoidable once I recognize this pattern of behavior.
 When I accept all the stories and pain I have experienced in the past, with love and compassion, and drop any resulting anger, hate, or resentments towards people I thought might have caused this pain, I start healing.
-When deeply inside I start feeling good about myself, everything else looses its grip and the ghosts vanish.
+When deeply inside I start feeling good about myself, everything else loses its grip and the ghosts vanish.

 The Essence of Rose